SathiyaChakra/Facebook_Emojis/README.md

 # Facebook_Emojis
-A replication of the Facebook Emoticons with additional animation features done using html and css.
+A replication of the Facebook Emoticons with additional animation features done using HTML and CSS.